The Interview Process

 Keep eye contact - It is important to look into your PC/Laptop camera and not at your screen - this is one of the most common mistakes made.
 Maintain eye contact just as you would in a face-to-face interview.

-Sit a bit further back from the screen than you normally would so that your face and upper shoulders are in the frame.
+Sit a bit farther back from the screen than you normally would so that your face and upper shoulders are in the frame.
 Also, place the computer slightly higher than usual so that it's capturing you face-on and you're not looking down at it.
 The camera will record your facial expressions so try to loosen up and relax as much as possible.
 Smiling makes you look positive, confident and enthusiastic about the job.
 Remember to blink and try avoid nervous gestures such as twirling your hair or picking at your nails during the interview.

 Practice makes perfect - try to spent some time practising with a friend by having them Skype you for a mock interview.